guri-dev/wordpress-fitness-plugin/README.md

 The manual installation method involves downloading our Fitness Calculator Plugin and uploading it to your webserver via your favourite FTP application.

-## Contributing

-Please read [CONTRIBUTING.md](https://github.com/gaganphp/wordpress-fitness-plugin/) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/gaganphp/wordpress-fitness-plugin/).

 ## Authors

 * **Gurcharan Singh** - *Initial work* - [gaganphp](https://github.com/gaganphp)